jasonalshamary/hungryadmin/content/Posts/scheduledlambda.rst

 :date: 2017-04-17
 :tags: AWS, Lambda, Cloudwatch, Python

-Recently I wanted to created a schdeduled Lambda event that would send a message to an SQS queue.
+Recently I wanted to created a scheduled Lambda event that would send a message to an SQS queue.
 I ended up using Cloudwatch to trigger a Python based Lambda event that would make a call to the appropriate queue.